-- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Manage databases, software, hardware, infrastructure and staff to support management decision-making and strategic planning.
+- Confirm personal testimony in the restored gospel of Jesus Christ - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner - Communicate effectively using written and verbal presentation principles - Construct new knowledge using technology and information resource tools - Comprehend and think critically to solve problems - Cultivate a strong, professional work ethic and life-long learning opportunities - Use the skills of managing the processes of a project to contribute to the bottom line success of a business organization. - Use effective organizational and multi-tasking skills to manage a project. - Use proper leadership and management skills to accomplish projects. - Articulate career preparation confidently using resumes, portfolios and interviews.